API usage agreement

 - Mobile devices that are allowed to access the information

 system should be pre-registered and pre-authorised.

 - Mobile devices should be subject to the same levels of

 access control procedures (to the data processing system) as

 - Personal data stored at the mobile device (as part of the

-organization's data processing operation) should be
+organisation’s data processing operation) should be encrypted.

 - Application lifecycle security